Video Individual Counting for Moving Drones: Introduction

 The dataset and method limitations in existing works are illustrated in Fig \ref{fig:comparison_dataset_method}.
-To overcome these limitations, we collect a MovingDroneCrowd Dataset and propose a density map based method for video individual counting.
-Our dataset is the first video-level dataset that specifically focuses on crowded scenes captured by moving drones in diverse and complex scenes with crowded pedestrians, such as pedestrian streets, tourist attractions, and squares.
-It features complex camera motion patterns and a wider variety of light condition, shooting angles and shooting heights.
-The characteristics of our dataset make the task of video individual counting highly challenging, so existing methods based on localization-then-association or localization-then-classification cannot work well on our dataset.
+To overcome these limitations, we collect a MovingDroneCrowd Dataset and propose a shared density map-guided method for video individual counting.
+Unlike existing datasets, our dataset specifically focuses on crowded scenes captured by moving drones under diverse and complex conditions, including pedestrian streets, tourist attractions, and squares.
+It features complex camera motion patterns and a wider variety of light conditions, shooting angles, and shooting heights, making the task of video individual counting highly challenging and existing methods less effective.
+For methodology, the proposed method is inspired by the observation in image-level crowd counting that density map-based methods yield lower counting errors than localization-based ones in crowded scenes, and by the intuition that identifying shared objects between two sets is easier and more learnable than detecting set-specific ones.

-For methodology, the proposed method is inspired by the fact observed in image-level crowd counting that density map based methods can achieve lower counting error than localization based ones in crowded scenes.
-To the best of our knowledge, our work is the first density map based approach developed for video individual counting.
-Our method directly infers the inflow density map of each frame relative to the previous frame, which avoids the difficulty in accurate localization for association and classification.
-Specifically, we design a Depth-wise Cross-Frame Attention (DCFA) module to learn shared density maps which include densities for shared persons between consecutive frames.
+Specifically, we design a Depth-wise Cross-Frame Attention (DCFA) module to learn the respective shared density maps for two adjacent frames, where each shared density map includes the density of pedestrians that appear in both the current and the adjacent frame.
 The proposed DCFA takes multi-scale features from two consecutive frames as input and computes cross-frame attention across features with different scales.
+The features of each frame output by the DCFA module are decoded by the shared density map decoder to obtain their respective shared density maps.
 Finally, outflow and inflow density maps are estimated by subtracting the shared density maps from the global density maps.
-During testing, unique pedestrians between consecutive frames are counted in a video clip by summing the inflow density maps across frames.
+During testing, unique pedestrians in a video clip are counted by summing the inflow density maps across frames.
 Our method is weakly supervised, which requires only inflow and outflow labels indicating whether pedestrians enter or exit the view.
 The contributions of this paper are summarized as follows:

 \begin{itemize}[labelindent=0em]

 \item[$\bullet$] We collect a video-level individual counting dataset captured by fast-moving drones in various crowded scenes.
 Compared to prior datasets, our one is with higher crowd density, more complex camera motions, and greater variations in lighting, shooting angles and heights.